tagtogorg/tagtog-doc/API.md

 <div class="two-third-col">
   <h2>Search documents in a project <code>GET</code></h2>
-  <p>You can search using the documents API.
+  <p>You can <a href="/search.html">search</a> using the documents API.
 Search across your pool folder and retrieve the matching documents.
 You can use it to augment your own search engine or simply create a new one.
 It is also very simple to use the search API to display statistics.
 Here we show you how to do it.</p>
-  <p>Learn how to <strong>build search queries</strong> <a href=".">here</a>.</p>
+  <p>Learn how to <strong>build search queries</strong> <a href="/search-queries.html">here</a>.</p>
   <p><strong>Parameters</strong></p>
   <table style="width:100%;">
     <tr>